 Though he was only the son of a low-born cobbler his father managed to scrape together the money to send his son to the local School where he so impressed academically that he obtained a scholarship to attend Corpus Christi College in Cambridge.

-From the outset of his academic career his life was fuelled not only by copious amounts of alcohol but also considerable rumour.
-He was absent from his studies for long periods of time, far longer than those permitted by the College which would usually have led to his expulsion but no action was ever taken against him.
+From the outset of his academic career his life was the subject of rumour absent as he was from his studies for extended periods of time, far longer than those permitted by the College and which normally would have led to his expulsion, but no action was ever taken against him.

 He also lived extravagantly and well beyond his means, but few people questioned where he got his money.

-Despite his frequent absences and poor record of studies he graduated with a Bachelor of Arts in 1584.
-Three years later the University refused to grant him his Masters Degree following rumours that he had secretly converted to Roman Catholicism and it took an intervention by the Privy Council in London who informed the College Authorities of his “faith and good service to the Queen,” before they would relent.
+Despite his frequent absences and poor record of studies he graduated with a Bachelor of Arts in 1584, but three years later the University refused to grant him his Masters Degree following rumours that he had secretly converted to Roman Catholicism, and it took an intervention by the Privy Council in London who informed the College Authorities of his “faith and good service to the Queen,” to make them relent.

 There seemed little doubt that Marlowe was working as an agent for Sir Francis Walsingham’s Intelligencer Service and that the story of his conversion to Roman Catholicism had almost certainly been circulated to help him infiltrate dissident circles; though the very idea that the notoriously blasphemous Marlowe who frequently referred to Christ as a bastard, the Virgin Mary as a whore, and advised people not to believe in Biblical hobgoblins had suddenly had a Damascean Conversion struck those who knew him as absurd.